What is perineoplasty?

 Dr Paraskevi Dimitriadi

-Dr Paraskevi Dimitriadi is a specialist cosmetic gynaecologist and has trained at some of the world’s leading hospitals in all aspects of gynaecology.
+Dr Paraskevi Dimitriadi is a specialist cosmetic gynaecologist and has trained at some of the world’s leading hospitals in all aspects of cosmetic gynaecology.
 Dr Dimitriadi continues to practice in a major London teaching hospital.
-She takes an active interest in research into cosmetic gynaecology and lectures both nationally and internationally on a range of topics in aesthetic gynaecology.
+She takes an active interest in research into cosmetic gynaecology and lectures both nationally and internationally on a range of topics in cosmetic gynaecology.
 She is a full member of the European Society of Aesthetic Gynaecology (ESAG).

 Dr Dimitriadi is known for her caring, patient-centred approach, supporting all her patients and she always strives to optimise patient outcomes at stages of the patient journey.
 As a female surgeon, Dr Dimitriadi understands her patient’s most delicate needs and preferences, which allows her to create a personalised and bespoke treatment plan to meet the patient’s goals.
 She is regarded as one of the top gynaecological surgeons in London by her peers and brings years of experience to each and every procedure she performs.
 Dr Dimitriadi brings together her expertise across both surgical and non-surgical gynaecological treatments.